d3b4g/leonids/_posts/Dcsync.md

+#### Introduction:

+DCSync attacks allow an attacker to impersonate a domain controller and request password hashes from other domain controllers.

+#### How the DCSync Attack Works?

 To perform a DCSync attack, We must have compromised a user with the below permissions.
 + Replicating Directory Changes All